Solar Panels in Abbeyfeale, Co. Limerick

 A 4kWp system in Abbeyfeale typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,476 kWh/year, paying for itself in 4-6 years.

-Are solar panels worth it in Abbeyfeale?
+Do solar panels increase property value in Abbeyfeale?

 Can I get solar panels on an east or west facing roof in Abbeyfeale?